 The offer of notes described in this offering memorandum will not be carried out by any means that would constitute a public offering, placement, distribution or negotiation of securities in the Brazilian capital markets under Federal Law No. 6,385, of December 7, 1976, as amended, and under Rule (Instrução) No. 400, of December 29, 2003, as amended, of the Brazilian Securities Commission (Comissão de Valores Mobiliários, or the "CVM").
 The offer and sale of the notes have not been and will not be registered with the CVM in Brazil.
 Any public offering or distribution, as defined under Brazilian laws and regulations, of securities in Brazil is not legal without such prior registration with the CVM or is exempted.
-Documents relating to the offering of the notes is not a public offering of securities in Brazil, nor may they be used in connection with any offer for sale of the notes to the public in Brazil.
+Documents relating to the offering of the notes, as well as information contained therein, may not be supplied to the public in Brazil, as the offering of the notes is not a public offering of securities in Brazil, nor may they be used in connection with any offer for sale of the notes to the public in Brazil.
 This offering memorandum is confidential and addressed to you personally, for your sole benefit, and is not to be transmitted to anyone else, to be relied upon by anyone else or for any other purpose either quoted or referred to in any other public or private document or to be filed with anyone without our prior, express and written consent.